Even though the Material Plugin is the fruit of a handful of developers, it’s the contribution of a lot of people that

 Ihor Oleksandrov (@ihodev)

-The main creator of the a-file-icon plugin for Sublime, which replaces the original file icons to their logo counterparts, making them easier to differentiate and greatly improving the visibility in projects.
-He created a whole lot of icons that the Material Theme Plugins are using, and provided an easy way to create new icons, thus allowing further customization of the Material Theme.
+The main creator of the a-file-icon plugin for Sublime Text, which replaced the original file icons with their logo counterparts, making them easier to differentiate and thus improving the visibility in projects.
+He created a lot of icons that the Material Theme Plugins are using, and provided an easy way to create new icons, thus allowing further customization of the Material Theme.

-The Material Theme is so famous that it exists for many other IDEs, editors, applications, css themes and so on.
+The Material Theme exists for many other IDEs, editors, applications, CSS themes and so on.

 - Visual Studio Code (by @equinusocio)